sftcd/openssl/esnistuff/design.md

   both client and server sides of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.
+- I've started to code up the [draft-ietf-tls-esni-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03) version, but so far have only done the ``mk_esnikeys`` command line tool (and that's not tested yet).
 - The most up to date [README.md](https://github.com/sftcd/openssl/tree/master/esnistuff) for that code.